Avenues to generalising Bell inequalities: Abstract

 \section{Abstract}

 Characterizing the set of all Bell inequalities is a notably hard task.
-An insightful method of solving it in case of Bell correlation inequalities for scenarios with two dichotomic measurements per site -- for arbitrary number of parties -- was given in Refs.[\textit{Phys.~Rev.~A 64, 010102(R) (2001)}] and [\textit{Phys.~Rev.~A 64, 032112 (2001)}].
-In this work we adapt their approach to more complex scenarios.
-Although the resulting families of Bell inequalities are not always tight, their coefficients have an intuitively understandable structure.
-Moreover, we identify a similar structure in the CGLMP inequality expressed in a correlation-based form, which allows us to generalise it to three parties.
+An insightful method of solving it in case of Bell correlation inequalities for scenarios with two dichotomic measurements per site -- for arbitrary number of parties -- was given in Refs.[\textit{Phys.~Rev.~A 64, 010102(R) (2001)}] and [\textit{Phys.~Rev.~A 64, 032112 (2001)}]. \mk{ Using complex-valued correlation functions, we generalize their approach to a broader class of Bell scenarios, in which the parties may choose from more than 2 multi-outcome measurements.} Although the resulting families of Bell inequalities are not always tight, their coefficients have an intuitively understandable structure.\mk{We probe their usefulness by numerically testing their ability to detect Bell nonclassicality in simple interferometric experiments.} Moreover, we identify a similar structure in the CGLMP inequality expressed in a correlation-based form, which allows us to generalise it to three parties.